klust/SupercomputersForStarters/docs/C01_Introduction/C01_S01_Goals.md

 ``sort`` command which is domain-specific help desk that only a help desk specialised in bio-informatics tools could help you with, but it also requires knowing what a thread is and what it is used for.
-You can't rely on the defaults as these are 768 MB for memory and a single thread, which are very nice defaults for a decent PC in 2005, but not for a supercomputer in 2022 (or not even a PC in 2022).
+You can't rely on the defaults as these are 768 MB for memory and a single thread, which are very nice defaults for a decent PC in 2005, but not for a supercomputer in 2023 (or not even a PC in 2023).

 Finally, the next picture shows a number of terms copied from a VASP manual

 ![VASP terminology](../img/C01_S01_03_VASP_terms.jpg)

 The reader is confronted with a lot of technical terms that they need to understand to use VASP in a sufficiently optimal way.
-In fact, a vASP run may even fail if the parameters used in the simulations do not correspond to the properties of the hardware used for the run.
+In fact, a VASP run may even fail if the parameters used in the simulations do not correspond to the properties of the hardware used for the run.

 In general, running software on a supercomputer is not at all as transparent as it is on a PC, and there are many